Service

 Frequently Asked Questions

 How do you make a basement family room feel less like a basement?
 Three things: lighting, ceiling height, and finishes.
 Abundant recessed lighting (we use more fixtures in basements than above-grade), light paint colors (whites and light grays), and quality materials (real LVP, clean trim, and smooth drywall) eliminate the “cave” feel.
-If ceiling height allows, we also avoid drop ceilings — painted drywall ceilings look and feel more like a real room.
+If ceiling height allows, we also avoid drop ceilings, painted drywall ceilings look and feel more like a real room.

 Should I use carpet or hard flooring in a basement family room?
 Both work.
-LVP is our default recommendation because it’s waterproof, durable, and easy to clean — important for below-grade spaces.
+LVP is our default recommendation because it’s waterproof, durable, and easy to clean, important for below-grade spaces.
 Carpet is softer and warmer underfoot, making it popular for family rooms where kids play on the floor.
 A common approach: LVP throughout with a large area rug in the main seating zone.

 Can you add a fireplace to a basement family room?
 Absolutely.
-Electric fireplaces are the most practical option for basements — no gas line, no chimney, no combustion air requirements.
+Electric fireplaces are the most practical option for basements, no gas line, no chimney, no combustion air requirements.
 Modern linear electric units look sleek and produce real heat (5,000-9,000 BTU).
 We frame a recessed niche in the wall, install a dedicated outlet, and finish with stone, tile, or a built-in mantle.

 What about soundproofing between the basement and main floor?
 We offer multiple levels of sound treatment.
 Standard insulation (R-19 batts) between floor joists provides moderate sound reduction.
 For better isolation, we add resilient channel and double-layer drywall on the ceiling.
-The most effective option is a full sound isolation assembly with Green Glue compound — it dramatically reduces footstep noise, voices, and TV sound transfer.
+The most effective option is a full sound isolation assembly with Green Glue compound, it dramatically reduces footstep noise, voices, and TV sound transfer.

 How do you handle low ceilings in a basement family room?
 We maximize every inch.
 Recessed lighting sits flush with the ceiling.
 If ductwork runs through the family room, we box it in with minimal soffits and paint them to match the ceiling, or relocate ducts where possible.
 For 7.5-8 foot ceilings, we often drywall directly to the joists instead of adding furring strips, preserving as much height as possible.

-Create the family room your basement deserves.
-Call 801-515-3473 for a free consultation.
+Create a basement family room people actually use.
+Call 801-515-3473 for a free estimate.

-Utah Basement Finishing — 369 E 900 S #235, Salt Lake City, UT 84111 | Mon–Sat 8am–6pm
+Utah Basement Finishing, 369 E 900 S #235, Salt Lake City, UT 84111 | Mon–Sat 8am–6pm